bijanheidar/rev6/README.md

 * ejs: for rendering htmls

 ## Future Expansion
-* To add more CRUD freatures (currently the app can only add new programs, courses, applicants and applications, the rest should be implemented directly through MongoDB compass)
+* Add more CRUD freatures (currently the app can only add new programs, courses, applicants and applications, the rest should be implemented directly through MongoDB compass)
-* Add a teacher CRUD form (currentl teacher data are static)
 * Add various reports using Mongoos's aggregate and populate methods and features